What is a level A performance examination completed as non-degree studies?

 Performance examinations are evaluated by an examination board appointed by the head of the department.
 The student will be given oral feedback by the examination board as well as a certificate signed by the Open Campus for their completed examination.

 The proficiency test and the performance examination are organised in Uniarts Helsinki’s own facilities.
 Students who wish to organise their performance examination outside of the university’s facilities must book the venue, make the necessary arrangements and cover the travel expenses of the board, etc., independently.
-In principle, the performance examination should take place in the Helsinki Region.
+In principle, the performance examination should take place at the Uniarts Helsinki’s place of study.

 Please contact the Open University Office by email if you have any questions: firstname.lastname@example.org.